linzhangUCA/4421tpl-odyssey/project_guide.md

 > [!NOTE]
 > **Bonus**:
-> - Use CLI for map saving.
+> - (1%) Use CLI for map saving with functional commands.

 ### 3. (65%) Navigation Node
-- Map the intrested region using proper ROS 2 packages and configurations.
+- (15%) Map the coffee delivery region using proper ROS 2 packages and configurations.
    - Upload map files to the project repository.
    - Log commands for mapping in [README](README.md).
-- Develop a ROS node (in a Python script)for navigating the robot to its destination.from the robot to the center of the "Home Base"
+- (30%) Develop a ROS node (in a Python script)for navigating the robot to its destination.from the robot to the center of the "Home Base"
-- Config navigator with proper settings.
+- (10%) Config navigator with proper settings.
-- Pack your ROS node(s) and configurations.
+- (10%) Pack your ROS node(s) and configurations.
   Upload the package to the project repository.
   Indicate maintainer's name, email, package description, license information in proper files.
-  Your package will be built on instructor's computer.
+  Your package will be built on instructor's Raspberry Pi and server computer with freshly installed Ubuntu and ROS 2 Jazzy.
 - (Optional) Upload any software that is different from the HomeR collections.

 > [!NOTE]